30 days MOT/CTRLM-E

-- To give engineers all the necessary knowledge on the engine operating physics and on the engine electronic control so that they can take part in the development of control and calibration strategies on a Dyno test bench and on a vehicle.
+- This course provides engineers with a deeper knowledge on the engine operating physics and the engine electronic control in order to take part in the development of control and calibration strategies on a Dyno test bench and on a vehicle.

-- To know the parameters used to characterize and control performances, efficiency, combustion, emissions.
+- know the parameters used to characterize and control performances, efficiency, combustion, emissions,

-- To know the combustion mechanisms and how the exhaust gas after-treatment systems work.
+- know the combustion mechanisms and how the exhaust gas after-treatment systems work,

-- To know the architecture and the functions of the engine control systems, the sensors and the actuators.
+- know the architecture and the functions of the engine control systems, the sensors and the actuators,

-- To have some basic practical knowledge on applied automatics to engine control.
+- have some basic practical knowledge on applied automatics to engine control,

-- To be able to describe the advantages and the make-up of a torque structure.
+- describe the advantages and the make-up of a torque structure,

-- To be able to tune up the control strategies of gasoline and Diesel engines, possibly associated to an automatic transmission.
+- tune up the control strategies of gasoline and Diesel engines, possibly associated to an automatic transmission,

-- To be able to implement of the diagnostic functions, both from regulatory and operating safety standpoints.
+- to implement of the diagnostic functions, both from regulatory and operating safety standpoints,

-- To know how to build a control law.
+- know how to build a control law,

-- To be able to do the tuning and calibration process on an engine.
+- do the tuning and calibration process on an engine.